stdarg/sprintf.js/README.md

 ### Length modifier

 Length has no meaning in JavaScript - all numbers have the same length - 64 bits.
-It is possible to do some emulation of what C does, but I can't think a good reason to do so.
+It is possible to emulate what C does, but I can't think a good reason to do so.
 Right now, the length modifier is parsed, but does nothing.

 <table>
 <tr><td><b>Character<b></td><td><b>Meaning</b></td></tr>